Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 The reason this breed is not naturally good around kids is that it is very intelligent, and, therefore, quite skeptical.
 Huskies can be neophobic—skeptical of new things, weird movements, unpredictable noises, and most events that take place in a household with small kids.
 Huskies can totally be wonderful if they are raised around kids, but if you are looking to rescue an adult, you might find them to be incompatible with a busy household.
 Also, the larger the breed, the larger the bite, and bites can be unprovoked.

 Akitas are wonderful protectors and have a long history of being a breed known for its noble, loyal qualities.
 They make great guard dogs and are fantastic to look at.
 That said, they are big and have a powerful jaw and a powerful grasp.
-They are also fairly stoic and don't often give warning to their motives.
+They are also fairly stoic and don't often give warning of their motives.

 Akitas have an incredible jaw capacity.
 They were bred as hunting and fighting dogs and do police and guard work.
 For that reason, they are quick to act in the ways they were bred for, and sometimes this can be misdirected at a small child or something that startles them.
 Due to their powerful nature, the damage, even when accidental (like a bit or nip) can be irreversible.